 Central Teaching Operations are responsible for the allocation and booking (internal and external) of all University teaching/function rooms; and the management and co-ordination of support for teaching facilities.
 The Teaching Facilities website provides more information on the services provided.

-2. The student will be required to provide contact details such as SUN/Student Number, contact telephone no. and email address.
+2. The student will be required to provide contact details such as S/N, contact telephone no. and email address.

 4. Teaching takes priority so some rooms may not be available, particularly during the exam period.
 Please note rooms may be changed at short notice; if this should happen every effort will be made to offer a suitable alternative room.